riscv-boom/riscv-boom/docs/sections/verification.rst

 ============

 This chapter covers the current recommended techniques for verifying BOOM.
-Although not provided as part of the BOOM or Rocket-Chip repositories, it is also recommended that BOOM be tested on “hello-world
+Although not provided as part of the BOOM or Rocket Chip repositories, it is also recommended that BOOM be tested on "hello-world
 + riscv-pk" and the RISC-V port of Linux to properly stress the processor.